 We’ve just spent four days exploring the amazing city of Granada, Spain and are now headed to our next destination – the town of Nerja on the Costa del Sol.
-Please read the six posts on this website to get a better understanding of why Granada should be on everyone’s bucket list.
+Please read the six posts on this website to get a better understanding of why Granada should be on everyone’s bucket list, especially the one on the Alhambra.
 OK, so Granada’s justly famous, but what’s this about a town called Nerja?
 Never heard of it, most people would probably think.
 Read along and find out why we are headed to Nerja and what we found when we got there.

 Why Visit Nerja?